RichitaG/ACI-Fabric-ELAM/README.md

 # ACI-Fabric-ELAM
 ACI Fabric ELAM simplified and central from APIC

+**Imp:**
+This code needs to be run only from APIC controller, which comes with Python-2 only by default.
+For same reason code is written in Python-2.

 **Introduction**

 ACI ELAM is a useful tool in identifying in packet is entering and exiting ACI Leaf or Spine as expected.